 Hiking in Big Sky is endless with a multitude of options.
 One, the Ousel Falls hike, starts in town and takes you through a series of beautiful waterfalls.
 The nearby Beehive Basin hike takes you through breathtaking mountain meadows and forests.
 The Lave Lake hike takes you up to a beautiful alpine lake, pictured right.
 Big Sky’s perfect location provides for numerous hiking options close to town.

 Bikes can be rented from multiple locations and trails are everywhere.
-From the calm paved bike paths around town, to the more adventurous mountain bike courses, there is something to suite your fancy.
+From the calm paved bike paths around town to the more adventurous mountain bike courses, there is something to suit your fancy.
 Always remember to wear your helmet.

 PBR Big Sky